Capacities associated with scalar signed Riesz kernels, and analytic capacity: Miscellaneous related results

 \subsection{Remarks}

-\begin{itemize} \item Notice that in the above example one obtains that $R^3(\nu)$ is bounded on $L^2(\nu)$, while the whole vector $R(\nu)$ is not bounded on $L^2(\nu)$.
-Therefore, the above example shows that corollary \ref{l2bound} does not hold if $n\geq 3$, namely, we cannot get $L^2(\nu)$ boundedness of the vector valued Riesz operator $R_{n-1}(\nu)$ from $L^2(\nu)$ boundedness of only one component $R^i_{n-1}(\nu)$.
+\begin{itemize} \item Notice that in the above example one obtains that $R^3$ is bounded on $L^2(\nu)$, while the whole vector $R$ is not bounded on $L^2(\nu)$.
+Therefore, the above example shows that corollary \ref{l2bound} does not hold if $n\geq 3$, namely, we cannot get $L^2(\nu)$ boundedness of the vector valued Riesz operator $R_{n-1}$ associated with a Riesz kernel of homogeneity $-(n-1) $ from $L^2(\nu)$ boundedness of only one component $R^i_{n-1}$.

 \item It is an open question to decide whether, for $n\geq 3$, Lipschitz harmonic capacity is comparable to the capacities associated with $(n-1)$-components of the vector valued Riesz potential $x/|x|^n * T$. \end{itemize}